cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 ## TLS between CockroachDB nodes

-Connections between CockroachDB nodes are always mutually TLS authenticated.
+Connections between CockroachDB nodes are always mutually TLS-authenticated.
 Each node must have at least one private-key/public certificate pair, which it can use both as server and as client when initiating internode traffic.

 ### CockroachDB Cloud